IVSoftware/IVSoftware.Portable.SQLiteMarkdown/README.md

 - During **incremental input**, a **trailing unpaired** quote is always treated as **literal**.
 ___

-By following these rules, expressions can be parsed flexibly and safely�even while a user is still typing.
+By following these rules, expressions can be parsed flexibly and safely—even while a user is still typing.

 ___